Managing Inherent Risks in TPRM

 JAYEN GODSE, April 2020

-For an engagement with a low inherent risk you may choose to assess basic controls while for a high inherent risk engagement, you may want to do an onsite audit and validate all controls.
-Residual risk is the risk that remains after assessing the controls that are implemented to mitigate the inherent risks.
+For an engagement with low inherent risk, you may choose to assess basic controls, while for an engagement with high inherent risk you may want to do an onsite audit and validate all controls.

 CATEGORIES of RISK

 Inherent risk can be categorized into different areas:

 Technology – the risk you face due to a failure in the vendor’s technology;